 - Irregular heartbeat

-Some of these symptoms can make it difficult for seniors to continue their normal routines.
+Some of these symptoms can make it difficult for seniors to complete everyday tasks.
 As they experience shortness of breath, they might not be able to walk around their home.
-Seniors might feel fatigued very easily, making it hard to perform simple tasks, like getting dressed or taking a shower.
-Unfortunately, these symptoms will not go away because CHF is a chronic condition
+Seniors might feel fatigued very easily, making it hard to getting dressed or take a shower.
+These symptoms also put seniors at a higher risk of falling and becoming seriously injured.
+Unfortunately, these symptoms will not go away because CHF is a chronic condition, but they can be managed.

-A caregiver can help seniors with CHF to perform these tasks.
-They can provide transportation, light housekeeping, personal care, and other services to enable a senior with CHF to continue their daily routine.
-Caregivers can also help seniors safely navigate their home.
+A caregiver can help seniors with CHF to perform activities of daily living, including grooming, toileting, showering, and more.
+They can also provide transportation, light housekeeping, personal care, and other services to enable a senior with CHF to continue their daily routine.
+And caregivers can ensure that these activities are completed safely.
 This assistance can help seniors maintain their independence and their dignity.

 Manage Treatment Plan

 A senior with CHF may have a treatment plan that includes medication, monitoring, lifestyle changes, or even surgery.
-It could be difficult for them to implement this treatment plan on their own.
-Caregivers can help seniors manage their treatment plan.
+It could be difficult for them to implement this treatment plan on their own, but caregivers can help.

 - Medication reminders.
-Caregivers can help seniors with CHF manage their medications by providing medication reminders.
-This service can help ensure that seniors take their medications on time and in the proper dosage.
+Caregivers can provide medication reminders so seniors take their medications on time and in the proper dosage.

 - Monitoring.
-Seniors with CHF may need to track their blood pressure, pulse, heart rate, or weight.
+Seniors with CHF may need to track their blood pressure, pulse, or weight.
 A caregiver can help remind a senior to check their vital signs and record them as needed.
 Caregivers can also monitor a senior’s symptoms and help them determine when they get worse.
+As needed, they can reach out to healthcare professionals about a change in a senior's condition.

 - Lifestyle changes.
-Some seniors may need to make major lifestyle changes to improve their overall health.
-Caregivers can help motivate seniors to increase their physical activity or to stop smoking.
+Some seniors may need to make major lifestyle changes to improve their overall health, like exercising more or quitting smoking.
+Caregivers can help motivate seniors to make these changes and stick with them.

 Prepare Healthy Meals

 CHF can cause seniors to retain water and swell.
-Therefore, seniors with CHF should avoid sodium to help them manage their levels of fluid.
+Therefore, seniors with CHF should avoid sodium to help them manage their swelling.
 Caregivers can help prepare low-sodium meals and snacks to ensure that seniors don’t take in excess salt.

 Foods to avoid include: